2020 Application Timeline

 6-10 members who come from a diverse range of backgrounds with expertise across many fields.

-Applications open 1 February 2019 and close 30 April 2019.
-After applications have closed all applicants are sent an official acknowledgment of receipt via email or post.
+Applications open 1 February 2019 and close 30 April 2020.
+After applications have closed all applicants are sent an official acknowledgement of receipt via email or post.
 Every application is initially assessed by the appropriate Panel or Committee.
 Panel and Committee members are free to make any inquiries and consult with whoever they consider necessary in making their assessments.

 Every application for a Churchill Fellowship must be assessed on the merit of the proposed project.
 In this assessment the Trust considers that there are two distinct components of equal value: